Yuvanesh-ux/GPT4ALL-collector/README.md

 ## Usage

+This is an example of how you'd use the scraper on a jsonl file from the OIG project for instance - https://huggingface.co/datasets/laion/OIG/tree/main

 1. Navigate to the prompt-scrape directory.
 2. Create your own file with input prompts.
 Here is an example of an input file that will work out of the box with the scraper.py without modification: